 Ernesto: Hey.
 Things are great Mike.
-Everythings going well.
+Everything’s going well.
 Just ah handling a lot of trials right now and really taking it to the government.

 Mike: Alright well, listen as we’ve been discussing on this network and also amongst attorneys no matter what the military does…no matter what the air force, the army, the navy, the Marine Corp does the leadership to show that they’re taking a tough stance on sexual assault, Congress is relentless ah with claiming they aren’t doing enough.
 They want more done.
 And that’s going to be the topic of today’s show.
 There have been some really drastic measures underway as a result of the Naval Academy Article Number 32 that just happened recently that involved sexual assault.
-Ernesto, do you want to fill our listeners in on on the back ground of that case and what’s happening?
+Ernesto, do you want to fill our listeners in on the background of that case and what’s happening?

 Ernesto: Mike, let me, let me respond to that.
 Um because these Article 32 hearings…um they’re mandated under Rule of Court Marshal 405.
 These Article 32 hearings are so important to the defense and here’s, here’s why.
 The prosecution, they have the opportunity to investigate a case for months and months before they ever prefer charges.
 Sometimes even over a year.
 The prosecution has an opportunity to investigate, to interview witnesses, to look at the evidence, to review the crime scenes, but what, what opportunity does the defense have once the preferral of charges happens?
 Just think about it.
 These Article 32 hearings can take place right after preferral, right?
-So now Mike, here you have the government which have months and months to prepare.
-Well, guess what?
+So now Mike, here you have the government which has months and months to prepare. well, guess what?
 These Article 32 hearings, this is the first crack at the case that that accused has.
 The evidence could be so terrible.
-There could be very little evidence against him but again, when you are dealing with sexual assault cases, there’s there’s so much that is political that these cases get prosecuted.
-So now we have the Article 32 hearings which gives the accused, Mike, the opportunity to examine witnesses, to examine all the evidence against him.
-It gives him the opportunity to to uh elicit testimony that can be used later for impeachment at a trial.
-It’s also the opportunity for defense councils to to elicit testimony for preparing motions closer to trial, if the case gets preferred.
-Now Mike, to do away with the Article 32 hearing would be such a such a blow to an accused full and fair hearing as mandated to him under the Constitution.
+There could be very little evidence against him but again, when you are dealing with sexual assault cases, there’s so much that is political that these cases get prosecuted.
+So now we have the Article 32 hearings which give the accused, Mike, the opportunity to examine witnesses, to examine all the evidence against him.
+It gives him the opportunity to uh elicit testimony that can be used later for impeachment at a trial.
+It’s also the opportunity for defense councils to elicit testimony for preparing motions closer to trial if the case gets preferred.
+Now Mike, to do away with the Article 32 hearing would be such a blow to an accused full and fair hearing as mandated to him under the Constitution.
 And I’m not trying to get idealistic with you.
-Practically speaking, that Article 32 hearing that is the first crack at the case that an accused has.
+Practically speaking, that Article 32 hearing is the first crack at the case that an accused has.

 Ernesto: Mike that’s that’s those are great points.
 And that is something that we can easily forget.
-That prosecutors sometimes they have so many cases, they don’t have the chance to interview some of these witnesses.
+That prosecutors sometimes have so many cases, they don’t have the chance to interview some of these witnesses.
 And then And then they get to the 32 and then they get to observe how their alleged victim deals with cross-examination.
 And when they see that you are absolutely right.
-Hey know what, we got a bad after a 32 a prosecutor may say we got a case with bad facts, bad evidence and a bad alleged victim.
+Hey, know what, we got bad after a 32 a prosecutor may say we got a case with bad facts, bad evidence, and a bad alleged victim.
 Why spend 50, 70 100 thousand dollars to prosecute this case when we’re going to lose?
 And that’s an absolutely great point.
 And what comes to mind when I think of Article 32 hearings, is that it’s not a waste at all.
-It’s not a waste of manpower or resources but in fact, an Article 32 can actually bring about greater judicial economy um and help the workflow or the flow of all these cases and court-martials going on throughout the military branches.
+It’s not a waste of manpower or resources but in fact, Article 32 can actually bring about a greater judicial economy um and help the workflow or the flow of all these cases and court-martials going on throughout the military branches.
 But, that’s a great point, Mike.